isabella232/laserfiche-sharepoint-integration/README.md

 ## After Pulling Changes
 - run **npm install**

-## To run locally in your SharePoint Workbench, or to support local builds
+## To run locally in your SharePoint Workbench
 - Ensure that you are at the solution folder
   - run **npm run gulp-trust-dev-cert**
   - Replace `REPLACE_WITH_YOUR_SHAREPOINT_SITE` in serve.json with your sharepoint site